Cam-Gilbert/proto-cookbook/README.md

 _See the [Cookbook Contributor's Guide](https://projectpythia.org/cookbook-guide) for step-by-step instructions on how to create your new Cookbook and get it hosted on the [Pythia Cookbook Gallery](https://cookbooks.projectpythia.org)!_

-This Project Pythia Cookbook covers ... (replace `...` with the main subject of your cookbook ... e.g., _working with radar data in Python_)
+This Project Pythia Cookbook covers using ERA5 reanalysis data to explore potential flood events in Alabama and compare them to data collected by my teammates who have paleo soil cores for the time period that we can investigate.

 ## Motivation

-(Add a few sentences stating why this cookbook will be useful.
-What skills will you, "the chef", gain once you have reached the end of the cookbook?)
+This cookbook will be useful to explore portions of the ERA5 reanalysis dataset, as well as explore connections between events shown in the reanalysis and flood events seen in soil core samples.
+For this homework I have just simply gone through the process of identifying a single event, and plotting that event using geoviews animations.

 ## Authors

-[First Author](https://github.com/first-author1), [Second Author](https://github.com/second-author2), etc. _Acknowledge primary content authors here_
+[Cameron Gilbert](https://github.com/Cam-Gilbert), etc. _Acknowledge primary content authors here_

 ### Contributors